History

 KDSA purchased a NSW Soccer Federation Division 1 licence from Balmain Tigers in 2002.

 In rebranding the new team, the traditional bottle green of the Ku-ring-gai representative sides was retained, but as part of the agreement the Tigers moniker would remain, with Northern Tigers FC being brought into existence.
-The U21’s won the Grand Final in 2002.
+In this first season the Men’s U21’s won the Grand Final in 2002.

 Ku-ring-gai reps in the U13 – U18 age groups changed their names to Northern Tigers.
 The U11 & U12 teams continued as Ku-ring-gai Association.

-In 2007 Northern Tigers Senior team won the Winter Super League Competition.
+In 2007 Northern Tigers Senior team won the Winter Super League Competition under coach Hugh McCory.
 The U20’s won the competition and the Grand Final in 2008.

 Northern Tigers players twice won the Silver Medal for Best Player in the Super League – Paul Davies in 2006 and Stuart Page in 2008.